 Although the valve duct effect is much less than Nikola Tesla claims, the artifact is still very useful, Ristroph says, especially because it has no moving parts, so it could be completely maintenance-free.

-“It has been proposed for use in the past, but no one has ever done a thorough hydrodynamic work to figure out how well it works,” says Ristroph.
+“It has been proposed in the past for use, but no one has ever done a thorough hydrodynamic work to figure out how well it works,” says Ristroph.

-Ristroph believes that Nikola Tesla conceived the valve duct to apply his findings on theenergy.
+Ristroph believes that Nikola Tesla conceived the valve duct to apply his findings on thethe energy.
 Alternating current sees electrons constantly reverse their direction, but when converted to direct current they effectively flow in a cycle.